microsoft/rushstack/api/rush-lib.rush.launch.md

 # Rush.launch method

-Executes the Rush CLI.
-This is expected to be called by the @microsoft/rush package, which acts as a version manager for the Rush tool.
-The rush-lib API is exposed through the index.ts/js file.
+This API is used by the @microsoft/rush front end to launch the "rush" command-line.
+Third-party tools should not use this API.
+Instead, they should execute the "rush" binary and start a new NodeJS process.

 **Signature:**
 ```javascript